vircadia/vircadia-native-core/BUILD_WIN.md

 #### CMake can't find OpenSSL

 Remove `CMakeCache.txt` found in the `%HIFI_DIR%\build` directory.
-Verify that your VCPKG_ROOT environment variable is set and pointing to the correct location.
-Verify that the file `${VCPKG_ROOT}/installed/x64-windows/include/openssl/ssl.h` exists.
+Verify that your HIFI_VCPKG_BASE environment variable is set and pointing to the correct location.
+Verify that the file `${HIFI_VCPKG_BASE}/installed/x64-windows/include/openssl/ssl.h` exists.

 #### Qt is throwing an error